JGasp/alphazero-risk/README.md

 ## Trained models
 On [release page](https://github.com/JGasp/alphazero-risk/releases/tag/1.0) we uploaded our pretrained models.
 In order to use them place them into `{CWD}/checkpoints/`

+## Design choice
+In retrospective picking Tensorflow for usage in C++ program was bad choice due to lack of documentation.
+With this knowledge picking PyTorch would be preferable, because they have documented/supported C++ release.
+Additionaly it is not possible to run multiple independant Tensorflow sessions in single process, but we can run multiple graphs in single session.
+In order to utilize our multi-gpu setup we implemented simple tensorflow interface to simplify multi graph usage and prevent execution of multiple concurent sessions on single GPU.